 Interestingly, coins are one of the few hobbies that almost always allow you to get your full investment back if you ever wish to sell them.
 This is especially true if you pay attention to what the coins are worth when you buy them and you only spend money on good deals.
 Coins rarely lose value.

 The value of coins also tends to fluctuate a bit with the market.
-The market values of precious metals can go up and down with the economy, though in the long run, they almost always tend to increase in value over time… meaning that coins are also a hobby that tend to be a good investment.
+The market values of precious metals can go up and down with the economy, though in the long run, they almost always tend to increase in value over time… meaning that coins are also a hobby that tends to be a good investment.

 If you stick to buying coins that actually contain precious metals (usually older coins), then you will almost always see their value increase over time.